CaffeineOnIce/Pic.0/README.md

 WIP

 ## Why did I want to build it?
-I am not sure why.
+I'm not sure why.
 I thought it'd be a good learning curve and I could probably learn some stuff.
 Heh.

 ## Features
 + Open Source